 In March 2020, Perception Health began to compile and study data related to Covid-19.
 Initially, without official HCPCS/CPT or ICD-10 codes for the diagnosis of Covid-19, the company began a daily reporting process that included state and county data extraction and also published volume predictions that held true through April and into May.

 In April 2020, CMS released the following diagnosis codes for identifying active patients with Covid-19:

 Beginning in April, Perception Health began a process to filter Covid-19 claims and pull these claims into a separate database for ongoing analysis.
 Below is the early data and descriptive analytics associated with the complete patient histories of the active Covid-19 patients.

 Total Unique Active Patients

-67,797 active patients were selected for the study as of April 29, 2020.
-We filtered all patient histories to retroactively find the following comorbidities associated with the patient population reviewed:
+67,797 active patients were selected for the study during the week of May 10, 2020.
+We filtered all patient histories to retroactively find the following co-morbidities associated with the patient population reviewed: